rindow/rindow.github.io/_neuralnetworks/api/multiheadattention.md

 query_mask: A boolean mask tensor of shape (batch_size, Tq).
 If given, the output will be zero at the positions where mask==False.
 value_mask: A boolean mask tensor of shape (batch_size, Tv).
 If given, will apply the mask such that values at positions where mask==False do not contribute to the result.
 - **attention_mask**: Reserved. always null or omited.
---**useCausalMask**: boolean.
+- **useCausalMask**: boolean.
 True when used to mask causal relationships.

 Input shape